Rankings from the CSR-S Monitor

 The Corporate Social Responsibility-Sustainability (CSR-S) Monitor® aims to address this variation in reporting and offers a content-based framework for the analysis of CSR reports.
 The Monitor provides a comprehensive CSR report database containing systematic evaluations of reports published by the world’s largest companies.
 Scores reflect the quality of information disclosed based on a set of the 11 most common areas of corporate responsibility covered in these reports.

 Selecting a company from one of these lists (or typing a company name into the search bar) will take the reader to that company’s profile page.
 Here the reader will find background information for each company, including the location of their headquarters, the name of their primary industry/North American Industry Classification System (NAICS) code, and secondary NAICS code(s), if applicable.
 Below the background information is the Report Summary table, which contain the company’s disclosure scores on each Contextual Element, as well as the overall median scores for all companies and the median scores of the company’s primary industry, for comparison.
-In addition, a user-selectable third column allows the reader to compare the company with any other in the database, as well as any other industry, region, or country represented.
+In addition, a user-selectable third column allows the reader to compare the company with any other in the database, as well as any other industry or region represented.